andychanyien/imda-corpus-classification/README.md

 ## Problem Statement

 Speech recognition programmes have the ability to convert voice to text, mostly by building a Speech-To-Text (STT) model using Machine Learning.
-This type of STT programmes are common seen in smart phones or other websites which are have speech-enabled inputs.
-However, many of these "off-the-shelves" speech recognition programmes have difficulty recognising Singaporean accented English as they are not trained with Singaporean speeches.
-Furthermore, Singaporeans do not speak with one universal accent, making it even more challenging for speech recognition models.
+This type of STT programmes are commonly seen in smart phones or other websites which have speech-enabled inputs.
+However, **many of these "off-the-shelves" speech recognition programmes have difficulty recognising Singaporean accented English as they are not trained with Singaporean speeches.
+Furthermore, Singaporeans do not speak with one universal accent, making it even more challenging for speech recognition models.**

 I would like to find out if it is possible for machines to understand Singaporean accent.
 In data science terms, I wish to find out if its possible for machines to classify Singaporean accents corrently.

 To investigate this, a multi-classification model will be built, with a total of 5 classes.
 The machine learning algorithm used will be mainly neural networks, consisting of a regular Feedforward Neural Network, a Convolutional Neural Network (CNN) and Recurrent Neural Network (RNN).

-This is my Capstone Project for my Data Science Immersive (DSI) course, conducted by General Assembly.
-It is a developing project and is expected to complete by 10 November 2020.

-Data source:
+The audio features which will be explored are their Mel-Frequency Cepstral Coefficients (MFCCs) and Mel-Spectrograms.
+The training data will be preprocessed differently based on these features and subsequently be fed into the Neural Networks.

+**Measurement of Success:**

+The main metric for evaluation is mainly accuracy.
+The higher the accuracy, the better the model is at classifying the singaporean-accented words into the 5 classes.

+**Relevance for Stakeholders:**

+A simple speech classification model can be scaled up to recognise more words or even commands to build a speech recognition engine.
+There will be businesses which could benefit from it.
+For example, call centres could build an Automated Attendant which is trained with Singaporean-accented commands, allowing callers to navigate the menu system without pressing physical buttons.
+Such navigation systems can also be implemented for placing orders at a restaurants.

+This can also be scaled up to build a complex speech recognition models based on phonetics to comprehend long sentences, allowing for real-time transcribing.
+For example, providing subtitles for live performances or live TV-shows.
+This will enhance the experience of audiences and increase watch-rate.

+*Secondary Audience*

+Furthermore, this will improve accessibility for some visually impaired or physically challenged people, who have difficulty interacting with physical touch menus.

+**Data source:**

 Singapore IMDA National Speech Corpus (NSC)